lambada-project/lambada/docs/docs/quickstart.md

 ## Requirements
 - You'll need npm installed locally if you want to bootstrap with the npm initializer
-- A pulumi account (free), or knowledge to store the deployment state somewhere else.
+- A pulumi account (free), or knowledge on how to store the deployment state somewhere else.
 To know more about this refer to their docs: https://www.pulumi.com/docs/intro/concepts/state/
 - A AWS account, and credentials configured locally.
-If you are using several AWS profiles, please read [this page](aws-config)
+If you are using several AWS profiles, please read [this page](/aws-config)

 ## Installation

 1. ** Scaffolding with the npm initializer **